LarsTi/ipsec_exporter/README.md

 # ipsec_exporter
 Exporter for strongSwan via vici

-This repository is to monitor a running strongSwan via the [VICI] (https://wiki.strongswan.org/projects/strongswan/wiki/Vici).
+This repository is to monitor a running strongSwan via the [VICI](https://wiki.strongswan.org/projects/strongswan/wiki/Vici).

 It connects to the socket and queries the "list-sas" command, in response gets a list of streamed "list-sa" events from the strongswan core back.
 These streamed events are then marshalled to a go slice, which is then analyzed for the metrics itself.